 Part of the exam is the aural or listening tests.
 The ‘aural’ involves singing and if you are not a confident singer joining a choir can really help with confidence and with accuracy.

-Many other choirs are available locally.
-Go on – join one and sing!
+Many choirs are available locally.
+Go on – join one and get singing!